 - 3 Tracks and platforms

-- 4 Transfer to Hankyu Railways, Hanshin Railways and Subways
+- 4 Transfer to Hankyu Railways, Hanshin Railways and Osaka Metro subway lines

 - 5 Osaka Station City

-- 6 Japan Rail Pass, JR West Rail Pass exchange/sales office
+- 6 JR Pass, JR West Rail Passes exchange/sales office

 Unfortunately there is no English station map.
 But Osaka station city map is very useful.
 This map shows you Osaka Station City Shopping complex.
 But it shows the station very clearly.

 It looks very complicated.
 Don’t worry.
 Actually Osaka station itself is not complicated so much.
 All platform is located on second floor.
 There is only conventional lines.
-Shinkansen do not have station here in Osaka station.
+Shinkansen does not have station here in Osaka station.
 (You need to go to Shin-Osaka station to catch Shinkansen train.)
-There are so many signs in English, Chinese and Korean.
+There are many signage in English, Chinese and Korean.
 Don’t worry about transfer among JR trains in Osaka station.

 There are four ticket gates on the ground floor and another one more gate on third floor.